rqlite/rqlite.io/content/en/docs/Clustering/read-only-nodes/_index.md

 weight: 20
 ---

 rqlite supports adding _read-only nodes_ to a cluster.
-These nodes let you increase read scalability when handling large volumes of queries or when you want to place replicas closer to clients.
+These nodes let you increase read scalability when handling large volumes of queries or when you want to place copies of your data closer to clients.

 >An rqlite node can serve thousands of queries per second, assuming you use the default read consistency level.
 Don't add read-only nodes unless you are sure you need them.